Go to the Nature Institute’s home page

 Rather than being the one-way pathway typically drawn in textbooks, almost every step in the spliceosome cycle is readily reversible … [For example, regarding the first and second chemical steps in splicing,] not only can the spliceosome catalyze both chemical steps in forward and reverse, it can even convert spliced products … back into unspliced precursor mRNA!
 (Chen and Moore 2014)

-That is, the splicing choreography can take an already spliced RNA along with a section previously removed from it, and reinsert that section into the RNA.
+That is, the splicing choreography can take an already spliced RNA along with the sections previously removed from it, and reinsert those sections into the RNA.

-The reversibility and flexibility underlying the finely gauged, discriminating, and “perceptive”4 activity of RNA splicing are hard to overestimate.
+The reversibility and flexibility underlying the finely gauged, discriminating, and “perceptive”3 activity of RNA splicing are hard to overestimate.
 Plasticity is layered upon plasticity, and complexity upon complexity.
-For example, many of the individual proteins coming together in continually different ways in the spliceosome are themselves subject to modifications that are often decisive for how they will function within their current context.
+For example, many of the individual protein “surgical assistants” coming together in continually different ways in the spliceosome are themselves subject to modifications that are often decisive for how they will function within their current context.
 And these modifications, too, are dynamic and reversible.

 Can DNA coordinate splicing activity?